Column: Text to Columns...

 Output.
 Delimited string is parsed to separate cells (columns). |

-This X-Function takes a cell or column of delimited values and parses them to new columns.
+This X-Function takes a cell or column of delimited text and parses it to new columns.

 This example imports an ASCII file containing categorical data, uses the catrows()$ function to obtain row indices for each category, then outputs those row indices to new columns.
 The resulting sheet text2cols lists row indices for each category.